tuist/tuist/docs/docs/guides/develop/projects.md

 # Projects

-As Xcode projects grow, **organizations may face a decline in productivity** due to several factors, including unreliable incremental builds, frequent clearing of Xcode's global cache by developers encountering issues, and fragile project configurations.
-To maintain rapid feature development, organizations typically explore various strategies.

-Some organizations choose to bypass the compiler by abstracting the platform using JavaScript-based dynamic runtimes, such as [React Native](https://reactnative.dev/).
-While this approach may be effective, it [complicates access to the platform's native features](https://shopify.engineering/building-app-clip-react-native).
-Other organizations opt for **modularizing the codebase**, which helps establish clear boundaries, making the codebase easier to work with and improving the reliability of build times.
-However, the Xcode project format is not designed for modularity and results in implicit configurations that few understand and frequent conflicts.
-This leads to a bad bus factor, and although incremental builds may improve, developers might still frequently clear Xcode's build cache (i.e., derived data) when builds fail.
-To address this, some organizations choose to **abandon Xcode's build system** and adopt alternatives like [Buck](https://buck.build/) or [Bazel](https://bazel.build/).
-However, this comes with a [high complexity and maintenance burden](https://bazel.build/migrate/xcode).

-## Tuist Projects

 Tuist Projects is a viable alternative that helps to overcome these challenges while keeping complexity and costs at an acceptable level.
 It considers Xcode projects as a fundamental element, ensuring resilience against future Xcode updates, and leverages Xcode project generation to provide teams with a modularization-focused declarative API.
-Tuist uses the project declaration to **simplify the complexities of modularization**, **optimize workflows** like build or test across various environments, and facilitate and **democratize the evolution of Xcode projects**.
+Tuist uses the project declaration to simplify the complexities of modularization**, optimize workflows like build or test across various environments, and facilitate and democratize the evolution of Xcode projects.

-## Project generation as a foundation

-Xcode, its underlying build system, and the structure of Xcode projects are closely intertwined, often leading to inflexibility.
-This intrinsic design leaves developers with few avenues to address the inherent challenges presented by Apple.
-One such solution has been **project generation**, a method initially pioneered by [CocoaPods](https://cocoapods.org) to introduce dependency management into the Objective-C ecosystem.

-Tuist also adopts project generation, which might suggest that this approach is its primary objective.
-Indeed, many development teams have turned to project generation to mitigate the long-standing issue of team collaboration-induced conflicts.
-But for Tuist, **project generation isn't the endgame**.
-Instead, it serves as a foundational tool to tackle a broader range of challenges, including:

-- How can developers modify the modular structure of a project with assurance against runtime errors, ensuring it aligns with team best practices?
-- What's the best way to add or remove targets from the dependency graph without worrying about the ripple effects on the graph, such as dynamically copying frameworks into bundles?
-- How can developers decouple the time of tasks—like coding, building, and testing—from the overall size of the project?
-- How can teams ensure the sustained health and integrity of the project, cultivating a conducive environment for developers?

-Tuist offers answers to these questions, leveraging the power of project generation.
-It encapsulates years of insights gathered from diverse Xcode projects, positioning itself as an invaluable ally for your platform team.

 ## How does it work?